EvSecDev/SCMP/README.md

   - confines every command run by sudo to a dedicated profile, and restricts the allowed scope of deployment.
   - confines every reload command to a dedicated profile, and restricts the allowed scope of reloads.

+You might also question how you would update all these Deployer executables since it doesn't use your systemd package manager.
+Well, good news!
+The controller can push updated Deployer executables for you.
+When a new Deployer executable is released, simply download and use the controller and whichever remote hosts (or all of them) to update.
+The controller will transfer the new file over, and the old Deployer will launch the dedicated updater program.
+This updater program will verify the embedded digital signature inside the new Deployer executable.
+Then (based on it's parent process) will kill the Deployer process, move the new executable in place, and the new Deployer will start automatically (Because of the systemd auto-restart feature).

+### How the updater works

+Design requirements for the Deployer updater system:
+- Ensure that the Deployer process cannot write to its own executable file or configuration file
+- Ensure that the Deployer process cannot alter received updated executables
+- Ensure that the updater program itself is robust and rarely needs updating itself

+With those requirements, the Updater operates in the following manner:
+1. User initiates an updater from the controller by passing the file path on the controller machine and specifying which remote hosts to update.
+2. Controller SFTP transfers the new Deployer binary to all the remote hosts (using the `/tmp` buffer file).
+3. Controller issues SSH request type `update` to each remote host along with the Sudo password via standard in.
+  - Note: `update` is a custom request type not present in normal SSH servers and will fail at this stage if you accidentally try to update a host without Deployer installed
+4. The Deployer process on the remote host recognizes the custom request type and uses the updater executable file path in its own configuration file.
+5. The Deployer process launches the updater process as a child process running as its own user and passes the Sudo password via standard in.
+6. The Updater process will retrieve the embedded digital signature in the new updated Deployer executable and use the embedded public key to verify the new file.
+7. The Updater process will assume its parent PID is the Deployer process and kill that PID.
+8. The Updater process will copy the Deployer buffer file from `/tmp` to the executable location of the old Deployer process keeping the destination permissions.
+9. The Updater process will remote the buffer file from `/tmp` and then exit.
+10. Systemd will auto-restart the Deployer process (now updated) after 60 seconds.